usethesource/rascal-website/docs/Recipes/Languages/Func/Eval2/index.md

     All evaluator functions are changed from returning an integer (the result of evaluation) to `Result` (the result of evaluation _and_ the local side effects).
 * ❷  The effect of this change can be seen in all functions.
-For instance, when evaluating multiplication, the environment produced by the left operand ahs to be passed as argument to the right operand of the multiplication.
+For instance, when evaluating multiplication, the environment produced by the left operand lhs to be passed as argument to the right operand of the multiplication.
 This is needed, to propagate any side effects caused by the left operand to propagate to the right one.
 * ❸  Assignment is implemented.